 Astasia tortuosa

 I find Astasia tortuosa very often in the mud from Simmelried.
-The species differs from other species of the genus Astasia by its considerable length of almost 100 µm and the shapes of the metabolic movement, which often take a C- or S-shape.
-To that the anterior end is tapered neck-like.
-The paramylon grains are mostly in the front half and are about the same size.
+The species differs from other species of the genus Astasia in its considerable length of almost 100 µm and the shapes of the metabolic movement, which often take a C- or S-shape.
+In addition to that the anterior end is tapered in a neck-like manner.
+The paramylon grains are mostly in the frontal half and are about the same size.

 Astasia-tortuosa